-- (1) A person who has reason to believe that a council member has committed a minor breach may complain of the breach by sending to the complaints officer a complaint in accordance with subsection (2). - (2) The complaint has to be made in writing, in a form approved by the Minister, giving details of - who is making the complaint; - who is alleged to have committed the breach; (b) - the contravention that is alleged to have resulted in the (c) breach: and - any other information that the regulations may require. (d) - Within 14 days after the day on which the complaints officer (3) receives the complaint, the complaints officer is required to -
+- A person who has reason to believe that a council member has (1) committed a minor breach may complain of the breach by sending to the complaints officer a complaint in accordance with subsection (2). - The complaint has to be made in writing, in a form approved by (2) the Minister, giving details of - who is making the complaint; (a) - who is alleged to have committed the breach; - (c) the contravention that is alleged to have resulted in the breach; and - any other information that the regulations may require. (d) - Within 14 days after the day on which the complaints officer (3) receives the complaint, the complaints officer is required to - give to the person making the complaint an acknowledgment in writing that the complaint has been received: - give to the council member about whom the complaint is (b) made a copy of the complaint; and to the member of the primary standards panel who is appointed under Schedule 5.1 clause 2(a).